OlgaOMir/Kickstarter_Analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this project was to review the data set of over 4000 crowdfunding campaigns and to provide an insight on which specific factors can contribute to its success.
-Please follow [this link](www.github.com) to access raw data and analysis.

 ## Analysis and Challenges